-The Naming Charter requests that any decision rendered by a court requesting the AFNIC to implement it, must first be notified to the AFNIC by a bailiff.
+The AFNIC Naming Charter requires that any decision rendered by a court requesting AFNIC to implement it must first be notified to AFNIC by a bailiff.

 16 What is the burden of proof to establish infringement and obtain a remedy?